quocthang0507/AndroidStudioExamples/README.md

 This app changed default launcher icon.

+3. HelloConstraint project

+This project is based on HelloToast project.

-3. MyApplication project
+4. MyApplication project

 MyApplication was based on `Basic Activity` template.
 The `Basic Activity` template has more features and incorporates recommended app features, such as the options menu that appears in the app bar on Android-powered devices.

 ### Lesson 2: Activities and intents

-4. TwoActivities project
+5. TwoActivities project

 TwoActivities contained two `Activity` implementations.
 You can send data from the main `Activity` to the second `Activity` and return data back to the main `Activity`.

-5. TwoActivities (lifecycle) project
+6. TwoActivities (lifecycle) project

 This project modified the existing TwoActivities project and added implementations of the `Activity` lifecycle callback methods to print messages to **logcat** when those methods are invoked.